-2.12 ALTERNATIVE PERFORMANCE INDICATORS
+2.11 ALTERNATIVE PERFORMANCE INDICATORS

 In addition to accounting aggregates, management has identified several alternative performance indicators ("APIs") to monitor the performance of its activities, including two financial indicators, production revenues and EBITDA margin (current and current production).
-These financial indicators are not representative for the 2023 financial year as the Company has not recorded any significant net income, but they should eventually make it possible to monitor the economic performance of each of the production units, and the Group's overall development.
+These financial indicators are not representative in 2024, as the Company did not record any significant net income, but they should eventually make it possible to monitor the economic performance of each of the production units, and the Group's overall development.